 After almost three decades of working with couples decimated by infidelity, I can tell you that men who cheat on a beloved wife or girlfriend can be amazingly creative when they try to explain why.
 Sometimes cheating men tell me, and the women they love, that their behavior doesn’t really count as cheating, because it didn’t involve actual sex.
 Other times, they find ways to blame others for their choices—their spouse, their boss, even the other woman.

-[ Yes, I understand that women also cheat.
+[Yes, I understand that women also cheat.
 I have written about that numerous times, including here.
-However, this article is about cheating men. ]
+However, this post is about cheating men.]

 But most men don’t have that type of insight.
 So when confronted, they minimize, rationalize, and justify their behavior with statements like: